This is how to save hundreds off your car insurance

 Over the coming year, car insurance premiums will rise, without a doubt, and it’s not just yours, but millions of businesses will be affected too.

-Already 12% higher than last year, and add in this new hike, car insurance is now more expensive than ever, with the younger and older generations taking the biggest hit.
+Already 12% higher than last year, and adding in this new hike, car insurance is now more expensive than ever, with the younger and older generations taking the biggest hit.

 These 9 tips will hopefully save you hundreds of pounds.